-Melanie Cusack of PTL Governance Ltd CHAIR OF THE SCHEME TRUSTEE Electricity Pensions Trustee Limited
+Melanie Cusack of Zedra Governance Limited CHAIR OF THE SCHEME TRUSTEE Electricity Pensions Trustee Limited

-1. Basis of preparation
+1. Basis of Preparation of the Financial Statements

-The individual financial statements of Electricity Supply Pension Scheme have been prepared in accordance with the Occupational Pension Schemes (Requirement to obtain Audited Accounts and a Statement from the Auditor) Regulations 1996, Financial Reporting Standard (FRS) 102 - The Financial Reporting Standard applicable in the UK and Republic of Ireland issued by the Financial Reporting Council ("FRS 102") and the guidance set out in the Statement of Recommended Practice "Financial Reports of Pension Schemes" (revised June 2018) ("the SORP").
+The consolidated financial statements of Electricity Supply Pension Scheme and its subsidiary undertakings have been prepared in accordance with the Occupational Pension Schemes (Requirement to obtain Audited Accounts and a Statement from the Auditor) Regulations 1996, Financial Reporting Standard (FRS) 102 - The Financial Reporting Standard applicable in the UK and Republic of Ireland issued by the Financial Reporting Council ("FRS 102") and the guidance set out in the Statement of Recommended Practice "Financial Reports of Pension Schemes" (revised June 2018) ("the SORP").

-2. Identification of the financial statements
+2. Identification of the Financial Statements

 The Scheme is established under irrevocable trusts under English law.
-The contact details for enquiries to the Groups are included on page 64.
-The address for the Scheme is Secretary of EPTL, C/O Capita Pension Solutions, 65 Gresham Street, London, EC2V 7NQ.
+The contact details for enquiries to the Groups are included on page 63.
+The address for the Scheme is Secretary of EPTL, C/O Capita Pension Solutions, Hartshead House, 2 Cutlers Gate, Sheffield, S4 7TL.